whitebread778/Heroku-User-Documentation/docs/Creating-a-new-app.md

 **4.** Enter the name of your app, then **Create the app**
 ***

-If we have followed these steps corretly, we should have a new page that displays our app names, and various options below it.
+If we have followed these steps correctly, we should have a new page that displays our app names, and various options below it.
 Good job!
 We now have an app.